History of Motor Insurance in Ireland

-Welcome to the History of motor insurance in Ireland.
+Welcome to the history of car insurance in Ireland.
 Drivers in Ireland are legally required to have a car insurance policy before operating a vehicle on a public road.
 The mandatory requirement for individuals to hold motor insurance transitioned from horse-drawn carriages to motorised vehicles.

 The Locomotive Act was introduced in 1865, outlining the laws relating to mechanically propelled vehicles.
 The world’s first mass-manufactured vehicle was the Model T, produced in 1908.
 In the late 1920s, over six thousand individuals were killed annually on roads in the UK due to car accidents.
 Consequently, the government introduced the following Acts to ensure the adaptation of car insurance.
 These included: